How Do I Know if I Have Coccydynia?

 The most common symptom associated with coccydynia is a pain in the coccyx or tailbone region of the spine that worsens with constipation and can be relieved with a bowel movement.

-The exact cause of coccydynia is not always know, but can be related to stressful child birth, a traumatic fall, or improper sitting.
+The exact cause of coccydynia is not always known but can be related to stressful childbirth, a traumatic fall, or improper sitting.
 Coccyx Pain may also rarely be caused by a tumor in the region.

 Do you have any of these symptoms and think you may be suffering from coccydynia?
 We have a quick and easy tool to help gather some information from you to help us determine what your problem is and get you on the road to recovery.

 Early-stage coccydynia treatment includes sitting on a special pillow with a cutout at the rear of it directly under the coccyx, increased fiber, and stool softeners to ease pain during bowel movements. if the condition progresses, anti-inflammatory medications and pain-relieving drugs may be added to therapy.
 Only once conservative treatments have been exhausted should surgery be considered.

 Orthopedic & Laser Spine Surgery offers many advanced treatment options to treat coccydynia and coccyx pain.